Find a Part Now

 AMG SpeedShift MCT 9G

 Mercedes-AMG developed the MCT 9G (Multi Clutch Technology) transmission.
-It made its debut in the Mercedes-AMG E 63 4Matic+.
+It was first introduced in the Mercedes-AMG E 63 4Matic+.

 The MCT transmission is essentially the 9G-Tronic with a start-off wet clutch (NAK for German Nass-Anfahrkupplung) replacing the torque converter.
 This saves weight and optimises the response to the accelerator pedal input.
 It is a computer-controlled double-clutching.
-The MCT acronym refers to the planetary transmission's multiple clutches and brakes.
+The MCT acronym refers to this multiple-plate clutch.
 Its torque is rated at 900 N⋅m (664 lb⋅ft) and it offers 4 drive modes: “C” (Comfort), “S” (Sport), “S+” (Sport plus) and “M” (Manual) and boasts 0.1 second shifts in “M” and “S+” modes.
 MCT-equipped cars are also fitted with the new AMG Drive Unit as the central control unit for all driving dynamics functions and an innovative Race Start Function.

 The driver can change gears either using the steering-wheel shift paddles or conventionally the selector lever.
 The new Race Start Function is a launch control system that enables maximum acceleration while ensuring optimum traction of the driven wheels.

-The wide gear span allows the engine speed level to be lowered (downspeeding), which is a decisive factor in improving energy efficiency and thus reducing fuel consumption.
+The wide gear span allows the engine speed level to be lowered (downspeeding), which is a decisive factor in improving energy efficiency and thus reducing fuel consumption by 6.5 %.
 In addition, the lower engine speed level improves the noise-vibration-harshness comfort and the exterior noise is reduced by up to 4 dB(A).
 A speed of 120 km/h is reached in the Mercedes-Benz E 350 BlueTEC in 9th gear at an engine speed of approx. 1350 rpm.
-By the end of 2024 unsurpassed ratio span among longitudinal automatic transmissions for passenger cars.
+Unsurpassed ratio span among longitudinal automatic transmissions for passenger cars.

 Maintenance